forestryio/forestry.io/hugo/content/blog/full-speed-ahead-in-2019.md

 ## Instant Previews

 Our preview feature has always been particularly important to us.
-The ability to preview your changes is an expected feature when using a traditional CMS, but is a significant technical hurdle for a modern Headless CMS.
+The ability to preview your changes is an expected feature when using a traditional CMS, but is a significant technical hurdle with a modern Headless CMS.
 This is because the website code and the management interface can exist so far away from each other.

 **Instant Previews** is our next iteration toward powerful and intuitive previewing capability in our CMS.
 Instant previews take advantage of your static site generator’s built-in **development server** to generate previews faster and shorten the feedback loop for editors.